Mediation vocabulary. Lawyers who know it can best manage the process to produce the optimum result. Tips from Teddy Snyder.

 To help parties negotiate, the mediator engages with participants in caucus and then acts as a communication conduit, a process sometimes called shuttle diplomacy.
 The mediator physically moves between rooms, or parties may alternate coming into one mediation room.
 During shuttle diplomacy, the mediator may reframe the message to filter out anger or irrelevancies.

-Getting Very Near the End
+Mediation vocabulary: Getting Very Near the End

 As negotiations near resolution, but nobody is willing to make one more step to conclude the deal, the mediator may suggest a mediator’s proposal.
 Neither party has made this offer; it is the mediator’s idea of what it takes to settle the case.
 Each party’s private response to the settlement proposal is secret unless everyone agrees.
 This technique can help preserve an attorney-client relationship.
 Rather than the attorney suggesting that the reluctant client make further concessions, it’s that darn mediator.
 If only one side agrees to the proposal, the other side never learns about that agreement; the parties’ last communicated offers still define their positions.